hhrnka/typing-bee/README.md

  - Mobile and desktop-friendly layout

 ## 🚀 How it works
-When the page loads, a random paragraph appears based on the selected difficulty Users begin typing in the provided text area
+When the page loads, a random paragraph appears based on the selected difficulty.
+Users begin typing in the provided text area.
 As soon as typing starts:
-A 60-second countdown timer begins
+ - A 60-second countdown timer begins
-WPM and Accuracy update live based on typing performance Once the timer reaches 0:
+ - WPM and Accuracy update live based on typing performance Once the timer reaches 0:
-The typing area is disabled
+ - The typing area is disabled
-Final WPM and Accuracy stats are displayed
+ - Final WPM and Accuracy stats are displayed
-Users can restart the test anytime by clicking "Restart Test"
+ - Users can restart the test anytime by clicking "Restart Test"

 ## 🛠️ Technologies used
  - HTML5